Expanded Hemodialysis: An Overview

 Clinical Benefits

-Numerous studies have highlighted the clinical advantages of HDx:
+Numerous studies have highlighted the clinical advantages of HDx therapy:

-• Improved Toxin Clearance: HDx achieves better removal of middle molecules compared to HD, reducing the accumulation of uremic toxins associated with inflammation, cardiovascular disease, and amyloidosis.
+• Improved Toxin Clearance: HDx therapy achieves better removal of large-middle molecules compared to HD and HDF, reducing the accumulation of uremic toxins associated with inflammation, cardiovascular disease, secondary immunodeficiency and other dialysis-related comorbidities.

-• Enhanced Patient Outcomes: Improved health-related quality of life (HRQoL), fewer hospitalizations, and reduced dialysis-associated morbidity.
+• Enhanced Patient Outcomes: Improved health-related quality of life (HRQoL) as pruritus, restless leg syndrome, and recovery time, fewer hospitalizations, reduced medication usage, reduced non-fatal cardiovascular events, and reduced mortality

 Comparative Analysis: HD, HDF, and HDx